 The creative production lifecycle can be incredibly lengthy when traditional pre-testing plays a role.
 When you implement message hierarchy in graphic design it gives you the insight to effectively design your asset based on predicted audience attention.

-Many of us are familiar with this famous graphic:
+Many of you are familiar with this famous graphic:

 Original